Your ecommerce business plan roundup: Strategy, Design, Technology, Development and Sales

 Strategy: 3 eCommerce business models you can leverage upon

 Every business strategy includes a business model to monetize upon.
 That forms the very basis of any venture.
-In ecommerce, there exist 3 typical business models which define & drive your business strategy and the choices you should make to turn your ecommerce venture into a success:
+For your ecommerce business plan, there exist 3 typical business models which define & drive your strategy and the choices you should make to turn your ecommerce venture into a success:

 This is one of the most popular models in the eCommerce ecosystem today.
 Under this model, you create a marketplace and enable the sales of products that are manufactured as well as shipped by a third person/party.
 Largely, these are products which are largely standard in nature and consumer is already educated about them before he/she makes a purchase.
 E.g. Large online retailers like Amazon offer multiple products in drop-shipping arrangement with 3rd party vendors.